ben-rogerson/craft-storybook-starter/README.md

 Configure it to run `npm run build-storybook` and serve from the `/build` folder.

 You could also use [Github pages](https://github.com/storybooks/storybook-deployer) to host your storybook.

-## Adding Storybook to an existing Craft project

-Adding Storybook to your project is a quick process:

-1. Copy `.storybook/*` into your project
-2. Copy `stories/*` into your project
-3. Copy `templates/components/*` into your project
-4. Install the `devDependencies` listed in package.json:<br>
-    ```shell
-    npm i -D @babel/core @babel/preset-env @storybook/addon-a11y @storybook/addon-knobs @storybook/addon-viewport @storybook/html babel-loader css-loader node-sass sass-loader style-loader twig twig-loader webpack-cli
-    ```
-5. Add the following scripts into your `package.json`:
-    ```js
-    "scripts": {
-        "start-storybook": "start-storybook",
-        "build-storybook": "build-storybook -c .storybook -o build"
-    },
-    ```
-6. To start Storybook, run `npm run start-storybook`

 ## Links